Notes on operating systems I've tried

 Randy Westlund's critique.
 This is someone I know and consider pretty reliable, and he's balanced too.
 He's not an anti-systemd zealot.

 The Suckless folks have a much harsher condemnation.
-They wouldn't normally be very reliable on it, but they link the systemd patch notes on every criticism they make for proof.
+I wouldn't consider them a reliable source on this, but they link the systemd patch notes on every criticism they make for proof.
 Read some of the list.
 It's absolutely horrifying.

 Works well enough, but service files are extremely cumbersome.